 My long-term documentary project had some steep learning curves but, trial by fire, it really made me as an artist.
 Almost two years of daily observation with cameras and journal in rehearsals and backstage gave me the raw material.
 My original vision had been a lot of photographs with identifying captions, but it evolved – as creative projects do – into a patchwork quilt of stories wrapped around the images.

-This book was finished when it went to press, but there was more I needed to explore, and that more turned into Passion & Glory at the Opera.
+This book was finished when it went to press, of course, but there was more I needed to explore.
+That more turned into Passion & Glory at the Opera.